Maheswaranx15/Gaming_tournament/README.md

 # Gaming_tournament
 This platform needs to enable users to join and participate in tournaments.
-The engineer will need to have knowledge in Solidity and Hardhat in order to implement the following flow: - User joins a web interface - User sees a list of active tournaments - User joins a tournament - User waits in the lobby
+The engineer will need to have knowledge in Solidity and Hardhat in order to implement the following flow: - User joins a web interface - User sees a list of active tournaments - User joins a tournament - User waits in the lobby-Once the tournament lobby reaches a specified NUMBER_OF_USERS, the tournament STARTs
+- Once the tournament ENDs, the system calculates the scores and plots the leaderboard

 # To compile  the smart cotract
 npx hardhat compile